 Today, IT Services companies from India generate over \$200B in revenue.
-The India SaaS ecosystem can only dream bigger.
-In the next decade, SaaS companies from India have the opportunity to unlock over \$600B in market value.
+India SaaS companies can only dream bigger.
+In the next decade, Indian SaaS companies have the opportunity to unlock over \$600B in market value.

-With Indian SaaS companies hitting \$12B ARR in 2022 (compared to \$2B in 2018), India SaaS is truly unstoppable.
-In the past few years, these companies have proven themselves as formidable global competitors, not just matching but also surpassing their global peers and setting the standards for the industry.
+With Indian SaaS companies hitting \$12B ARR in 2022 (compared to \$2B in 2018), SaaS companies from India are truly unstoppable.
+In the past few years, Indian SaaS companies have proven themselves as formidable global competitors, not just matching but also surpassing their global peers and setting the standards for the industry.

-Today, India is the fastest growing and second largest SaaS ecosystem in the world - with almost 100 SaaS startups generating over \$15M in ARR.
+Today, India is the fastest growing and second largest SaaS ecosystem in the world.
 By 2026, we expect Indian SaaS companies to hit close to \$30B in ARR.
+And, almost 100 SaaS startups generate over \$15M in ARR today.